 A video (maximum length of three minutes) must be uploaded for all submissions.
-This is your opportunity to concisely explain directly to the jury the infrastructure issue your submission has identified and how your proposal addresses the issue.
-Your “elevator pitch” to the jury, this video should provide an overview of the submission, the content and the thesis of the issue.
+This is your opportunity to concisely explain directly to the jury the resiliency concept your submission has identified and how your proposal addresses the issue.
+Your “elevator pitch” to the jury, this video should provide an overview of the submission, the content, and the thesis of your concept.

 Please note: the video will not be evaluated for its production quality, but is an introduction of the idea directly to the jury members.
 This is not final video content for public viewing.

 Jury and Judging Criteria

 The jury will include a diverse mix of professionals who deeply understand the profession of architecture, the relevant issues, and media and communications.
 The jury will reflect diversity with respect to gender, geographical location within Ontario, and age.